Byzantine Discalced Carmelites: Romania

 In response to an invitation from the Greek Catholic Metropolitan in Romania, Mgr Lucian Muresan, on 14 September 1994, the feast of the Triumph of the Cross, the Monastery of St. Elijah laid the foundations of a skete in Stânceni, a village set in the Carpathian Mountains.
 The Skete is dedicated to the Holy Cross which unites all Christians as they await the resurrection.
 Situated on the outskirts of a village whose inhabitants are Orthodox, Catholic or Protestant, it is a place of prayer for Unity.

 United States

-Originally established as a Byzantine Rite Carmelite community, these nuns now follow the Rule of Saint Benedict.
-It was out of a desire for Christian reconciliation and inspired by Pope John XXIII and the Second Vatican Council that the Byzantine Carmel was brought to life.
+Holy Annunciation Monastery in Sugarloaf, Pennsylvania is overseen by the Eparchy of Passaic in New Jersey; originally established as a Byzantine Rite Carmelite community, these nuns now follow the Rule of Saint Benedict.

 Holy Annunciation Carmel's founding sisters, Mother Marija of the Holy Spirit, Sister Marie Helen of the Cross and Sister Ann of the Trinity (d.
-2001) offered their lives for the healing of the Body of Christ with the inauguration of the monastery at Sugarloaf, Pennsylvania, on 23 February 1977.

-The Most Reverend Michael Dudick (1916–2007), the bishop of the Ruthenians of Passaic, New Jersey, assumed the total burden of financial responsibility and assisted the community for years.

-Father Walter Ciszek, S.J., both guided the sisters in the establishment of this new foundation and introduced the community to Bishop Michael.
+2001) set up the monastery at Sugarloaf in 1977.
+Father Walter Ciszek, S.J., guided the sisters in the establishment of this new foundation and introduced the community to the Most Reverend Michael Dudick, the bishop of the Ruthenians of Passaic, who assisted the community for years.